General libraries

 Generally, tipping point analysis explores the influence of missingness on the overall conclusion of the treatment difference by shifting imputed missing values in the treatment group towards the reference group until the result becomes non-significant.
 The tipping point is the minimum shift needed to make the result non-significant.
 If the minimum shift needed to make the result non-significant is implausible, then greater confidence in the primary results can be inferred.

 Tipping point analysis generally happens by adjusting imputing values by so-called delta values.
 The observed tipping point is the minimum delta needed to make the result non-significant.
 Mostly a range of delta values is explored and only imputed values from the active treatment group are adjusted by the delta value.
-However, delta adjustments in the control group is possible as well.
+However, delta adjustments in the control group are possible as well.
 Naturally, the range of acceptable values for delta should be agreed a priori, before taking this approach.

 For an extensive discussion on delta adjustment methods, we refer to Cro et al. 2020.